1. Winter is coming

 The changing of the seasons means more rain, and in turn that means an increased chance of encountering perhaps the most irritating Swedish phrase of all time.
 Ever had the audacity to suggest it’s not much fun spending time outdoors in the pouring rain?
 You may well have been met by the response “det finns inget dåligt väder, bara dåliga kläder”, meaning “there’s no such thing as bad weather, only bad clothing”.

 Apart from being fundamentally false (tell someone caught in a hurricane that all they need is a better jacket, then get back to me), it’s the glee with which this one is wheeled out that’s particularly annoying.
 But you may as well know what it means, as it’s guaranteed to happen.

 Don’t worry, you only need the right jumper… Photo: Chirag A. Patel

-3. Coziness, coziness everywhere
+3. Cosiness, cosiness everywhere

 Bad weather isn’t all bad, admittedly.
-The cold autumn air also means höstmys – roughly translated, autumn coziness, which most visibly manifests itself in the reappearance of candles, cups of hot chocolate (or tea, or coffee depending on your preference), a greater inclination towards baked goods, the return of your favourite warm jumper, and if you're feeling particularly creative, a chance to use some of the brightly coloured leaves that are now in abundance to decorate your home.
+The cold autumn air also means höstmys – roughly translated, autumn cosiness, which most visibly manifests itself in the reappearance of candles, cups of hot chocolate (or tea, or coffee depending on your preference), a greater inclination towards baked goods, the return of your favourite warm jumper, and if you’re feeling particularly creative, a chance to use some of the brightly coloured leaves that are now in abundance to decorate your home.

 Look out for interior sites and magazines sharing their höstmystips – a dead cert at this time of the year.

-Cozy.
-Autumn cozy.
+Cosy.
+Autumn cosy.
 Photo: Fredrik Persson/TT

 4. Much ado about mushrooms